haykh/NBA_elimination_problem/README.md

 * `*.csv` files contain the whole data of the season games.
 * `main.py` is the main program that contains the numerical algorithm looped over all the teams of Eastern and Western conference.
 * `init.py` contains auxiliary functions that read data from `*.csv` and provide necessary values.
 * `write_inits.py` pre-evaluate games left between two teams and the results of head-to-head games up to a particular date and save those values to `gamesleft/` and `h2h/` directories.
-This increases the speed of our algorithm.
-This should be called once, unless you already have those directories full.
+This approach increases the speed of our algorithm.
+Functions `write_gamesleft()` and `write_h2h()` should be called just once to generate files in the above mentioned directories.
+In this repo they're already filled with all the necessary files, so no need to call those functions again.
 * `helper.py` simply contains a progress bar for `write_inits.py`.

 #### Dependencies